-Bypassing long lines
+Bypass long lines at Disney

 Get a Fastpass.
 And it’s free!
 Just go to a machine, put your admission ticket in and get a ticket with a time stamped on it to return.
 When you return at assigned time, you go right to the front.
 Not all rides have them but the most popular ones do.
 You can see a list of them here.

 Here are a few more tips for avoiding long lines.